DEFRA/ffc-development-guide/standards/kubernetes/helm-charts.md

 # Helm chart
 Helm charts allow multiple Kubenetes resource definitions to be deployed and undeployed as a single unit.

 Helm version 3 is used within FFC.

+Helm 2 should never be used due to security risk introduced by Tiller in a cluster.

 ## Source control
 - Helm charts are source controlled in the same repository as the microservice they relate to